-However, these boxes need to be set up in your room first as the headset track the user by itself.
+However, these boxes need to be set up in your room first, as the headset tracks the user by itself.
 Users will also need to be tethered to the PC via a cable.
-The headset itself is pretty good as it features a 144Hz LCD with a wide field of view and excellent audio.
+The headset itself is pretty good, as it features a 144Hz LCD with a wide field of view and excellent audio.

 It’s a shame that the headset is priced at $999, making it a VR headset for only high-end users.
 Hopefully, Valve’s upcoming standalone VR headset can make up for all the limitations of the Valve index.

 - Vive hardware compatibility

 - Difficult setup

 If you own a PlayStation console, the PSVR headset is the best option.
 Although the hardware might be a bit old, the PlayStation ecosystem is still home to some of the best VR gaming experiences.
 Sony has also confirmed that the PSVR 2 will launch in February 2023 for the PS5.